 5.5 Are boat tours available at Dublin Port?

 Yes, boat tours are available at Dublin Port.
 It offers a scenic view of the coastline.
-It also has many attractions.
+The ports in Dublin also have many attractions.
 For example- Howth and Dublin Bay.